Visual Communications Design

 Points of Pride

-- VCD is one of the majors housed in the new Visual and Performing Arts Building, a state-of-the-art facility built specifically for the visual and performing arts at Purdue.
-The building includes computer labs built specifically for the VCD program.
+- VCD is one of the majors housed in a state-of-the-art facility built specifically for Visual and Performing Arts.
+The building includes computer labs designed specifically for the VCD program.

-- Purdue has a student chapter of the American Institute of Graphic Arts (AIGA) which provides students with networking while making life-long friendships
+- VCD has an active chapter of the American Institute of Graphic Arts (AIGA) which provides students with networking while making life-long friendships